MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 ### Operational tasks

-As the demand for speed in performing operational tasks increases over time, you are expected to deliver things faster and faster.
+As the demand for speed in performing operational tasks increases over time, you're expected to deliver things faster and faster.
 Manually performing operational tasks will fail to scale as demand increases.
 This is where automation can help.
 To meet on-demand delivery using an automation platform, you need to develop automation components (such as runbooks and configurations), create integrations to systems that are already in place efficiently, and operate and troubleshoot.

 Advantages of automating operational tasks include: